 - Minimize microwaving and only do so in glass containers

 - Avoid handling cash register receipts

 - Choose organic health and beauty cosmetics and products that don’t contain pesticides and other chemicals.
 There are some great ones out there but you’ll have to read the labels.
 Especially try to avoid “fragrance” or “parfum” which contains phthalates, and look to avoid parabens.
-The Environmental Working Group has a list that can guide you.
+The Environmental Working Group has an awesome list that can guide you.

 - Try using natural remedies and products.
 Coconut oil is a great moisturizer for skin, nails, lips and hair.